zerolawtech/ZAP-Tech/docs/getting-started.rst

 Custodians
 ==========

+There are many types of custodians possible.
+Included in the core SFT contracts is `OwnedCustodian.sol <https://github.com/HyperLink-Technology/SFT-Protocol/tree/master/contracts/custodians/OwnedCustodian.sol>`__, which is a basic implementation with a real-world owner.

-To set up a custodian contract to send and receive tokens, deploy `Custodian.sol <https://github.com/SFT-Protocol/security-token/tree/master/contracts/Custodian.sol>`__ and then attach it to an IssuingEntity with ``IssuingEntity.addCustodian``.
-At this point, investors may send tokens into the custodian contract just like they would any other address.
+Once a custodian contract is deployed you must attach it to an IssuingEntity with ``IssuingEntity.addCustodian``.
+At this point, transfers work in the following ways:

-The ``Custodian.transfer`` function allows you to send tokens out of the contract.
-You may modify the list of beneficial owners using ``addInvestors`` and ``removeInvestors``.
+* Investors send tokens into the custodian contract just like they would any other address, using ``SecurityToken.transfer`` or ``SecurityToken.transferFrom``.
+* Internal transfers within the custodian are done via ``OwnedCustodian.transferInternal``.
+* Transfers out of the custodian contract are initiated with ``OwnedCustodian.transfer``.

+You can see an investor's custodied balance using ``SecurityToken.custodianBalanceOf``.

 See the :ref:`custodian` page for a detailed explanation of how to use this contract.